Kerma (physics): Calibration of radiation protection instruments

 Air kerma is of importance in the practical calibration of instruments for photon measurement, where it is used for the traceable calibration of gamma instrument metrology facilities using a "free air" ion chamber to measure air kerma.

 IAEA safety report 16 states "The quantity air kerma should be used for calibrating the reference photon radiation fields and reference instruments.
 Radiation protection monitoring instruments should be calibrated in terms of dose equivalent quantities.
 Area dosimeters or dose ratemeters should be calibrated in terms of the ambient dose equivalent, H*(10), or the directional dose equivalent, H′(0.07), without any phantom present, i.e. free in air."

 Conversion coefficients from air kerma in Gy to equivalent dose in Sv are published in the International Commission on Radiological Protection (ICRP) report 74 (1996).
-For instance, air kerma rate is converted to tissue equivalent dose using a factor of Sv/Gy (air) = 1.21 for Cs 137 at 0.662 MeV.
+For instance, air kerma rate is converted to tissue equivalent dose using a factor of Sv/Gy (air) = 1.21 for ^{137}Cs radioactive source emitting photons at 0.662 MeV.